rchevallier/jarchi-lib/doc/Colormap.md

 ### Saving or reloading default color scheme

-In step 3), for both color schemes, you can save the current color settings as the default using the `Save` button. `Reload` will reapply the saved color scheme to the current label selection
+In step 3), for both color schemes, you can save the current color definition as the default and the one to reapply using the `Save` button. `Reload` will reapply the saved color scheme to the current label selection.

+**NB**: the **Reapply** script is based on the name of the property.
+It will reapply the colormap saved definition.

 ![default scheme](./img/Default%20Color.png)